 Credit cards with annual fees are worth it when they save you more than they cost you, especially if your savings exceed what the best no annual fee credit cards available to you would provide.
-Paying an annual fee on a credit card can unlock bigger initial rewards bonuses, higher ongoing earning rates, and a variety of additional benefits – airport lounge access or credits for travel expenses, for example.
+Paying an annual fee on a credit card can unlock bigger initial rewards bonuses, higher ongoing earning rates, and a variety of additional benefits.
 But you need to make sure you get your money’s worth and actually use the perks you’re paying extra for.… read full answer

 To figure out if a credit card’s annual fee is going to be worth paying, consider how much you spend – overall and in the card’s major rewards categories.
 Then calculate how much you would earn with each card’s rewards structure.
 And evaluate the practical value of the card’s other perks – it’s good to be realistic about how often you’ll use them.
 Finally, subtract the annual fee.
 The remainder is how much the card could save you, assuming you pay the bill in full every month and avoid finance charges.

 Chase credit card annual fees depend on the card.
 Several Chase credit cards come with a $0 annual fee, while others charge up to $550, annually.